dotnetfish/JRazorMvc/README.md

 # JRazorMvc
 JRazorMvc is a mvc framework.
-It help you to build your mvc wab app with  lot of wonderful features.
+It helps you to build your mvc wabapp with  lots of wonderful features.
 #Features:
 ##1.Route config.
   you can just using the code or cfg to define your route rule.<br>
-  the route would looks like this: <br>
+  the route would looks like this:
   ```json
   {
   name:"defaultRoute",